eficode-academy/codeascode/journey-exercises/Exercise1.md

 ## Create your own fork for the gowebserver

-Each team needs _one_ repo to be their central origin.
+Each of you needs _one_ repo to be their central origin that you can edit.
-Make sure that everyone in the team is added as a collaborator connects to that particular server when setting things up.

 Follow the instructions here [../CreateFork.md](../CreateFork.md)